yasahaverland/family-circle/README.md

 * Figma

 ## Back-end:
-* Python
-* Django
-* Django Augh
-* MongoDB
+* Sanity

 # User Stories
 * As a user I want to be abble to login and out of my account
 * As a user I want My profile to be privete
 * As a user I want only allowed users to access my information
-* As a user I want allowed users to be abble to add pictures and recepies
+* As a user I want allowed users to be abble to add pictures
-* As a user I want to be abble to view and edit recepies for my child
+* As a user I want to be abble to view recepies for my child

 # Schadule